jongkwang/datasets/README.md

 ## Documentation

-To install and use TFDS, we strongly encourage to start with our [**getting started guide**](https://www.tensorflow.org/datasets/overview).
+To install and use TFDS, We strongly encourage to start with our.
+[**getting started guide**](https://www.tensorflow.org/datasets/overview).
 Try it interactively in a
 [Colab notebook](https://colab.research.google.com/github/tensorflow/datasets/blob/master/docs/overview.ipynb).